PascalBod/stm32-swv/README.md

 When creating a new project, CubeMX sets PA13 and PA14 as active (green color in CubeMX view below), while PB3 is reserved but inactive (orange color).

-A good thing is to declare PB3 as active, in order to protect it from being selected for another use, so that we can use SWO.
+A good thing is to declare PB3 as active, in order to protect it from being selected for another use, so that SWO can be used.

 ![](images/SWVPins01.png)